voilern/Note/docs/ComputerScience/ADS/discussion.md

 Discuss on each of the above algorithms -- will they end up at the optimal solution?

 **1-2** Is Huffman algorithm the only way to obtain the optimal codes?
 Prove it if your answer is YES, or show a counter-example if NO.

+## Week 10

+**1-1** The longest Hamiltonian cycle problem is to find a simple cycle of maximum length in a graph.
+To prove that it is NPC, we must first prove that it is in NP -- that is, to prove that an answer can be verified to be correct in polynomial time.

+To verify that a cycle is Hamiltonian is easy.
+But how would you know if a cycle really is the longest?